plvaugh/jabberwocky/poem.md

-Jabberwocky by Lewis Carroll
+# Jabberwocky by Lewis Carroll

+---

-Twas brillig and the slithy toves, did gire and wobble in the wabe:
+Twas brillig and the slithy toves,
+	did gire and wobble in the wabe:
 All mimsy were the borogoves
 	and the mome raths outgrabe.

 Beware the jabberwock, my son!
 The jaws that bite the claws that catch beware the jub jub bird and shun the frumious bandersnatch

-He took his vorpal sword in hand long time the manxome foe he sought
+He took his vorpal sword in hand